Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Simulation Results

 \section{Simulation Results}

 This section first presents the simulation setup, including simulation datasets and parameter configurations.
-Subsequently, comparative results between the proposed method and other baseline approaches are presented, followed by ablation studies of the proposed modules along with corresponding analyses.
+Subsequently, the proposed method is compared with other baseline approaches, followed by ablation studies of the proposed modules along with corresponding analyses.